Amazon Echo: Privacy concerns

-Echo as criminal evidence
+Echo data as criminal evidence

 During the course of the investigation into the November 22, 2015, death of Victor Collins in the home of James Andrew Bates in Bentonville, Arkansas, police sought the data stored on the Amazon Echo on the premises as evidence, but were refused by Amazon.
 The conflict was resolved when Bates consented to the release of his personal information that was held by the company.

 Concerns relating to in-car smart systems

 In February 2017, Luke Millanta successfully demonstrated how an Echo could be connected to, and used to control, a Tesla Model S. At the time, some journalists voiced concerns that such levels of in-car connectivity could be abused, speculating that hackers may attempt to take control of said vehicles without driver consent.
 Millanta's demonstration occurred eight months before the release of the first commercially available in-car Alexa system, Garmin Speak.

 Limitations

 Purchasing merchandise in the categories of apparel, shoes, jewelry, and watches is not available.
 In addition, Amazon Prime Pantry, Prime Now, or Add-On items are not supported by Alexa's ordering function, while the shopping list function allows no more than one item to be added at a time.

 Echo has provided inconsistent responses when asked common questions to which users would expect better answers.
 Echo sometimes confuses certain homophones.